Mosaics by Jesuit Artist Facing Abuse Allegations Remain at French Church Despite Outcry

 Details about how and when the works will be covered or removed from view were not provided.
 It was not clear what would be done with the works when they are removed.

-Rupnik was excommunicated by the Vatican in 2019 for absolving a penitent with whom he had engaged in sexual activity; he was reinstated weeks later.
-Sexual abuse allegations against the priest continued to surface a year on, and Rupnik was expelled by the Jesuits in 2023.
-He remains a Catholic priest whose artworks are still installed in numerous Catholic sites around the world, including the Vatican—which will pose challenges for church officials all the way up to Pope Francis, who is a Jesuit.
+Rupnik was excommunicated by the Vatican in 2019 for absolving a penitent with whom he had engaged in sexual activity; he was reinstated weeks later and continued in his artistic and preaching activities, which included running an art and study center in Rome.
+Sexual, spiritual, and psychological abuse allegations brought by adult women against the priest continued to surface and Rupnik was expelled by the Jesuits in 2023, although a diocese in his native Slovenia accepted him shortly thereafter.
+He remains a Catholic priest.

 “Why are we more upset about his art that the fact that he is still allowed to hold a chalice?”
 Rome-based art historian Elizabeth Lev said in comments to the Catholic Herald.
 She noted that Rupnik was often aided in his murals and questioned whether those assistants should be punished.
 “Now those people who thought he was God’s gift to art want to dump him?
 How were they such blind patrons?”